iOS

 • Manual installation

-Cocoapods and SPM are the most convenient and fastest ways to get the SDK installed on your app especially if your project already utilizes these dependency managers.
+Cocoapods and SPM are the most convenient and fastest ways to get the SDK installed on your app.
+This is especially true if your project already uses these dependency managers.
 Manual installation offers more flexibility and configurability within your project settings.

 Cocoapods Installation

-3. Specify the source and the pod in your Podfile:
+3. In your Podfile, specify the source and the pod as shown in the following example:

 • source '[email protected]:Incode-Technologies-Example-Repos/IncdDistributionPodspecs.git'